 Leadership, Instructional, and Team Coaching High School, Departments

 Daniel has worked as an instructional coach, consultant, and team facilitator for over ten years.
 Daniel's core values include collaboration, growth, support, and trust.
 He believes people work best when they feel supported and connected with colleagues; that people feel inspired to do their best work when they feel challenged and when their work efforts are celebrated; and that everyone is capable of growth.
-Daniel is currently serving as the Director of the Center for Teaching and Learning and the Director of Professional Development and Instructional Design at Windward School.
+Daniel is currently serving as the Director of Teaching and Learning at Harvard-Westlake.
+Prior to his current position he served as the Director of the Center for Teaching and Learning and the Director of Professional Development and Instructional Design at Windward School.
 His vision for instructional coaching is informed by Wiggins and McTiighe's work on Understanding by Design, Harvard University's Project Zero (Visible Thinking), Carol Ann Dweck's Summer Institute for Academic Diversity, David Barkan's work on group facilitation, and Elena Aguilar's work on individual and team coaching.
 Daniel is also available to coach aspiring, new, and experienced mid-level leaders.

 DR. ALYSON KANESHIRO

 DE&I and K-12 Instructional Coaching